balkrishnan/upGradLendingClubCaseStudy_BhavyaK_BalkrishnanV_23Oct2024/README.md

 - Matplotlib

 ## Proposals to Lending Club's Management Team
+>> The strong correlation between pub_rec and pub_rec_bankruptcies implies that bankruptcy is a significant factor in public records.
+More attention should be given to customers with a history of public records or bankruptcies when evaluating loan risk.

 >> LC management must review their policies on why Grade ‘B’ and ‘C’ loans are mostly defaulted.

 >> LC management must review their policies on why these three sub-grade loans, ‘B3’, ‘B4’ and ‘B5’, are mostly defaulted.